aristofany-herderson/react-pokedex/README.md

 ## 💻&nbsp; Project

-🐉 A complete pokemon data for you.
+**Resume:** 🐉 A complete pokemon data for you.
 Including pokemon image, name, types, stats, characteristhics, evolutions and more!

+#### Why do it?

+Because I like the games made by Nitendo and together we test new advanced features of the next.js

+#### Assets

+**Pokemons Data:** From [pokeapi.co](https://pokeapi.co/), All the Pokémon data you'll ever need in one place, easily accessible through a modern free open-source RESTful API.

+**Design:** Inspired by the project [Pokemon Pokedex Website Redesign Concept](https://dribbble.com/shots/15128634-Pokemon-Pokedex-Website-Redesign-Concept)

 <br>

 ## 🧑🏻&nbsp; Author